 pictures and chat a little bit with our new friends, but the suspense just kept on fueling my anxiety.
 For the first round of debates the four teams in our group would go one at a time, and thankfully me and Eon were second and were able to practice with team Kentucky.
-I don’t know about Eon, but personally I was freezing my butt off, seriously regretting having worn a pencil skirt!!!
-Each round was around an hour which just barely gave us enough time to gather our notes and center ourselves.
-The debate ACTUALLY went pretty smoothly with minimal hiccups.
-I expected us to lose from the very beginning so I was even more shocked to learn that we had WON our first round!
+I don’t know about Eon, but personally I was freezing my butt off, seriously regretting having worn a pencil skirt!
+Each round was around an hour, which just barely gave us enough time to gather our notes and center ourselves.
+The debate actually went pretty smoothly with minimal hiccups.
+I expected us to lose from the very beginning, so I was even more shocked to learn that we had won our first round.
 The next round was not as easy, seeing as we had the highest scoring team in our pool as our competitors.
 This was also the elimination round where once you mess up, you’re out.
-The worst part was that we were paired up with our previous teammates who knew all of our arguments!!!We tried our best and in the end the other team totally killed it.
-Secretly, I was so glad we lost so wouldn’t have to debate again.
-In the end, Kentucky won and our entire group was awarded the title of being the Champion pool for having the highest points scored.
-Having given debating my best shot I know I have new knowledge and confidence, and also have a new appreciation for debaters.
-I had so much fun and the entire trip was such a great opportunity, there are no words to describe how AMAZING this journey was.
+The worst part was that we were paired with our previous teammates who knew all of our arguments.
+We tried our best, and in the end the other team totally killed it.
+In the end, Kentucky won, and our entire group was awarded the title of being the Champion Pool for having the highest points total.
+Having given debating my best shot, I know that I have new knowledge and confidence, and a new appreciation for debaters.
+I had so much fun and the entire trip was such a great opportunity.
+There are no words to describe how amazing this journey was. -Madison Kwan, Grade 10

 We were given an opportunity to visit a local school in Chengdu and see what it’s like to be a student in China.
-Just like all the students, we started our morning with exercise or also known as 早操(zao cao).
-All the kids were lined up like little soldiers mirroring each other exactly while we looked like wild animals randomly kicking and flailing our arms.
-To top it off we had to run in a loop to the end of the field and back for what felt like an eternity (10 min).
-The morning exercise was followed by a music class where we were able to observe a 古筝(gu zheng) performance, given to us by the many talented students at the school.
+Just like all the students, we started our morning with exercise, also known as 早操(zao cao).
+All the kids were lined up like little soldiers, mirroring each other exactly while we looked like wild animals randomly kicking and flailing our arms.
+To top it off, we had to run in a loop to the end of the field and back for what felt like an eternity (10 minutes).
+The morning exercise was followed by a music class where we were able to observe a 古筝(gu zheng) performance given to us by the many talented students at the school.
 We also observed the 堂鼓(tang gu), or traditional Chinese drum and the rarest instrument of all: the piano.
-The day was really fun and interacting with the students was a kind of reality check for us Americans. -Eon Kounalakis, Grade 11
+The day was really fun, and interacting with the students was a kind of reality check for us Americans. -Eon Kounalakis, Grade 11

-In the afternoon we took a trip to the University of Science and Technology, one of China’s top 9 schools in the country.
-There, we got to see a beautiful campus and library as well as their avionics and aerospace facility.
-I was super excited to get back that night however, because my host family was going to teach me how to cook traditional Si Chuan (四川) food.
+In the afternoon, we took a trip to the University of Science and Technology, one of China’s top nine schools in the country.
+There, we got to see a beautiful campus and library, as well as their avionics and aerospace facility.
+I was super excited to get back that night, however, because my host family was going to teach me how to cook traditional Si Chuan (四川) food.
 We ended up making some of the spiciest food that has ever entered my mouth.
 The dish was called 麻辣烫, or numb spicy soup.
-I want to attach a photo to this post just so you, the reader, can see how many dang peppers were in this ungodly array of spice.
-The next day was brutal.
+I want to attach a photo to this post just so you, the reader, can see how many peppers were in this ungodly array of spices. -Madison Kwan, Grade 10